National eDiscovery Leadership Institute (NeLI) 2021

 Hon.
 Allison H. Goddard

 Judge Goddard was sworn in as a U.S. Magistrate Judge for the Southern District of California in August 2019.
 She graduated from Boston College in 1993 and received her J.D. from the University of San Diego School of Law in 2000.
-Judge Goddard has extensive experience in litigation, representing both corporate defendants and plaintiffs in complex and intellectual property cases.
+Judge Goddard has extensive experience in litigation, including representing corporate defendants and plaintiffs in complex and intellectual property cases.
 She is a member of the Advisory Board of the San Diego Chapter of the Federal Bar Association and the Louis M. Welsh Inn of Court.

 Hon.
-Andrew J. Peck
+Andrew J. Peck (Ret.)

 Hon.
 Angel D. Mitchell

-U.S. Magistrate Judge at District of Kansas
+U.S. Magistrate Judge at U.S. District Court for the District of Kansas

 Appointed in 2019, Judge Mitchell serves as a U.S. Magistrate Judge in the District of Kansas.
 Before joining the bench, she was a partner at Shook Hardy & Bacon, LLP, focusing on intellectual property litigation.
-Judge Mitchell has represented Fortune 100 clients in patent, trademark, and copyright cases and has experience with appellate litigation before the Federal Circuit.
+Judge Mitchell has represented Fortune 100 clients in patent, trademark, and copyright cases nationwide and has experience with appellate litigation before the Federal Circuit.

 Hon.
 Teresa J. James

-U.S. Magistrate Judge at District of Kansas
+U.S. Magistrate Judge at U.S. District Court for the District of Kansas

 Hon.
 Xavier Rodriguez